EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center"}

-A array, say of an uint and a byte string, may be converted into a byte string (bstr):
+An array, say of an uint and a byte string, may be converted into a byte string (bstr):

 ~~~~~~~~~~~~~~~~~~~~~~~
 CDDL Type                       Diagnostic              Encoded